 Ideally, one unit of code should be responsible for one cohesive task (that is, one task that can be seen as a logical unit).
 A method should implement one logical operation, and a class should represent one type of entity.
-The main reason behind the principle of cohesion is reuse: if a method or a class is responsible for only one well-defined thing, then it is much more likely it can be used again in a different context.
+The main reason behind the principle of cohesion is reuse: if a method or a class is responsible for only one well-defined thing, then it is much more likely that it can be used again in a different context.
 A complementary advantage of following this principle is that, when change is required to some aspect of an application, we are likely to find all the relevant pieces located in the same unit.

-We shall discuss with examples below how cohesion influences the quality of class design.
+We shall discuss how cohesion influences quality of class design with examples below.

-Exercise 8.4 Draw (on paper) a map for the game you invented in Exercise 8.3.
-Open the zuul-bad project and save it under a different name (e.g., zuul).
-This is the project you will use for making improvements and modifications throughout this chapter.
-You can leave off the -bad suffix, because it will (hopefully) soon not be that bad anymore.
+Exercise 7.4 Draw (on paper) a map for the game you invented in exercise 7.3.
+Open the zuul-bad project, and save it under a different name (e.g. zuul).
+This is the project you will use to make improvements and modifications throughout this chapter.
+You can leave off the -bad suffix, since it will soon (hopefully) not be that bad anymore.

 As a first step, change the createRooms method in the Game class to create the rooms and exits you invented for your game.
+Test!